fl-yu/CUT-RUNTools-2.0/README.md

 To get started, please see [Overview](docs/sc-OVERVIEW.md).

-See [Quick Start](docs/sc-QUICK.md) for a most excellent starting point to get familiar with the tool.
+See [Data Example](docs/sc-QUICK.md) for a most excellent starting point to get familiar with the tool.

 See [Usage Page](docs/sc-USAGE.md) about how to set up the pipeline and detailed usage.